jnatmorris/undergrad-thesis/README.md

 # Bachelor Thesis in Computer Science

+This repository holds the front-end, back-end, as well as performance testing files.

 ### Thesis topic

 Web-based service for training data generation in trajectory-based molecular machine learning